MatthewIsHere/cutdown-packets/README.md

+# Notice of Archival
+This repository has been archived as this protocol system has been succeded.
+Please reference [Github/VIP-LES](https://github.com/VIP-LES) for any futher information.

 # Cutdown Protobuf Messaging

 This repo contains our protobuf files for the Lightning From The Edge of Space research group @ Georgia Institute of Technology.